-The Company's accounts receivable are primarily generated by meetings and convention attendees' room nights.
+The Company's accounts receivable are primarily generated by meetings and convention attendees' room nights and food and beverage.
 Receivables arising from these sales are not collateralized.
 Credit risk associated with the accounts receivable is minimized due to the large and diverse nature of the customer base.